 Serves as a resource and cultural compass for teams as they navigate the LWOW process.

-Time commitment: varies by year based on needs of the teams
+Time commitment: Varies by year based on team needs.

-Selected on a volunteer basis from a diverse array of legal and non-legal backgrounds based on their knowledge from their professional and personal experiences to enrich the entire LWOW Community in our exploration and discussion of the future of law
+Selected on a volunteer basis from a diverse array of legal and non-legal backgrounds based on their knowledge from their professional and personal experiences to enrich the LWOW Community in developing their 21st Century professional skills.

-Time commitment: Approximately 3 hours total (20-30-minute presentation over the course of a 90-minute session, plus an hour of session planning and training with our online classroom software).
+Time commitment: Approximately 1.5 hours total (20- to 30-minute presentation over the course of a 60-minute session, plus an hour of session planning and training with our online classroom software).

 Selected on a volunteer basis from a diverse array of legal and non-legal backgrounds.